Brown Thrasher: Birds of Thickets Explored

 During courtship, the male Brown Thrasher will sing a series of complex, melodious songs to attract a female.

-The courtship display of the male consists of him walking in circles around the female while dragging his tail along the ground.
+The courtship ritual display of the male consists of him walking in circles around the female while dragging his tail along the ground.

 The female may pick up sticks as a sign of her willingness to pair with the male.